lee-dohm/bug-report/README.md

 ## Usage

-Execute the `bug-report:open` command (`ctrl-alt-shift-B` by default) and a new Markdown file will be opened with important version information and fields for entering repro steps to help make great Atom bug reports.
+Execute the `bug-report:open` command (<kbd>Ctrl+Alt+Shift+B</kbd> by default) and a new Markdown file will be opened with important version information and fields for entering repro steps to help make great Atom bug reports.

 Sample template: